PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 the focused indexed-fusion, graph-cleanup, terminal, architecture, and pass- efficiency gate is `364 passed in 18.37s`.

+Both terminal quantization-cleanup pairs now retain their raw Transpose/ Dequantize sanitizer and transactional Quantize/Dequantize dictionaries under phase-specific targets.
+Pair order, callback contracts, progress boundaries, and Conv-affine successors are unchanged.

+This checkpoint extends the expanded related gate to `1480 passed in 31.26s`;
+the focused quantization-cleanup, terminal, architecture, and pass-efficiency gate is `359 passed in 17.79s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.